jw2249a/Commpartners/README.md

-"# Commpartners"
+# Commpartners Mass Update Hack
-"# Commpartners Mass Update Hack \n like I mean quick solution"
+like a quick solution